nathanielbelen/digital-take-home/README.md

 ```sh
 npm run dev
 ```
-This will serve the application, and the revelant URL will be outputted to the server console.
+This will serve the application, and the relevant URL will be outputted to the server console.

 ### Approach
 To begin this project, I first reviewed all the required documents and instructions.
 This allowed me to create a diagram that broke down the proposed application into individual elements.
 Using this diagram, I was able to develop a clear idea of the necessary components and directory structure that I would need to create.